tradersnow222/1VIP-Events-ERC-20-token-/README.md

 #### ***1VIP is NOT an official token of 1inch Network.
-It is only an experimental project as part of my educational journey into web3 development._
+It is only an experimental project as part of my web3 development learning!

 # 1VIP - Token Contract